bcgov/aps-infra-platform/documentation/resources/api-discovery.md

 ### Environments

-All API Directory functionality is available in the `test` environment.
-Feel free to create an API listing there before adding to the production Directory.
+All API Directory functionality is accessible in both the `test` and `production` environments.
+While you are encouraged to utilize the `test` environment for experimentation and training purposes, if you already know the details of the API you're building, you can add it directly to the production Directory.

 | Environment     | API Services Portal Directory Link                               |
 | --------------- | ---------------------------------------------------------------- |